jroakes/AutoMCP/docs/configuration/authentication.md

 3. **Separate Keys for Development/Production**: Use different keys for different environments
 4. **Regular Rotation**: Regularly rotate API keys and tokens
 5. **Secure Storage**: Keep your `.env` file or environment variables secure and never commit them to version control

+## Troubleshooting

+If you encounter authentication errors, check:

+1. **Match OpenAPI Spec**: Ensure your authentication type matches what's declared in the OpenAPI spec
+2. **Correct Format**: API requires HTTP authentication but config provided apiKey
+3. **Valid Credentials**: Verify your credentials are valid and not expired
+4. **Environment Variables**: Confirm environment variables are set properly if used